dzhuneyt-archive/hotelster/README.md

 ## Code style

-Code style should follow PSR-1 and PSR-2 practices for PHP files
+Code style should follow PSR-1 and PSR-2 practices for PHP files and the [Angular code style guide](https://angular.io/guide/styleguide) for the frontend parts.